aragon/aragon-cli/docs/Intro.md

 - Node + npm

   - Version of Node we recommend to be [the latest LTS version, available to download here](https://nodejs.org/en/).
-  - After downloading and unpacking, you must add the /bin folder to you \$PATH.s
+  - After downloading and unpacking, you must add the /bin folder to you \$PATH.

 For Linux: